-- 25. Option 1: Audit Committee approves the strategic risks of the council as set out in Appendix 1. - 26.
-Option 2: Audit Committee does not approve the strategic risks of the council as set out in Appendix 1.
+- 34. Option 1: That the strategic risks of the council as set out in Appendix 1 of the report be approved. - 35.
+Option 2: That the strategic risks of the council as set out in Appendix 1 of the report are not approved.